huoshi5151/git/readme.txt

-Gti is free software
-Gti is free software
-Gti is a distributed version control system
+git is a distributed version control system. git is free software distributed under the GPL
-第四行